juhovh/xmm7360_usb/README.md

 ```

 1. Install dkms

 ```
 sudo apt install dkms
 ```

-1. Install xmm7360 module by dkms
+2. Install xmm7360 module by dkms

 ```
 ./install_dkms.sh
 ```

-1. Load xmm7360 module
+3. Load xmm7360 module

 ```
 sudo modprobe xmm7360_usb
 ```

-If you want to remove this module from dkms tree, use `sudo dkms remove -m xmm7360_usb -v 1.0 --all`
+If you want to remove this module from dkms tree, use `sudo dkms remove -m xmm7360_usb -v 0.1--all`